ionic-team/ionic-docs/src/pages/react.md

 ## Just React

 At the end of the day, it's just React.
-Choose any of the millions of libraries that exist that work in the browser.
-Taking the ideas of "learn one, write anywhere" and "write once, run anywhere" to it's full potential.
+Ionic React uses open web standards and built-in browser capabilities, so it's compatible with any of the millions of web libraries out there.

   </div>